ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 13 }
 ```

-Here some characteristics of this API:
+Here are some characteristics of this API:
 >Base path:  /fakeauth/v1
 <BR>No security, not even an API Key.
 <BR>Four paths: /basic-auth (GET), /authenticate	(POST), /authenticate/{uid}/{pwd}	GET, /ping (GET)